wso2/docs-choreo-dev/en/docs/insights/view-api-insights.md

 To filter the information displayed on this page by API, select the required API(s) in the **API** field.
 The default value is **All**.

-This heat map highlights the countries with the appropriate color measured by relative color scale measured based on highest hit count to lowest non-zero hit count.
+This heat map highlights the countries with the appropriate color based on the hit count.
+It uses a relative color scale to depict the highest hit count to the lowest non-zero hit count.

 ![Geo Map Hit Scale](../assets/img/insights/geomap-hit-count-scale.png){.cInlineImage-half}